Ty-Manning/LocalGPT/README.md

 - This project uses a custom API.
 This API integrates with the ollama API running on your system, the ollama python library, and **more to come**.
 This intermediate API is not necessary, strictly speaking, because you could just access those APIs directly.
 But it provides a uniform way to interface with all of the other backend structures.
+The API documentation for this project includes all major endpoints from all APIs that are started automatically.
 The only API that is not started automatically is the Ollama API.
 ## Project Structure